gatein/gatein-portal/packaging/jboss-as7/README.txt

  - gatein.ear

    This is the application archive containing GateIn portal.
-The libraries are statically deployed as jboss-modules under JBOSS_HOME/modules.
+The libraries are available as modules under JBOSS_HOME/modules, and are not part of the deployment archive.

  - extensions/

-   This is a directory that contains all the portal extensions to be installed into GateIn when it starts.
+   This is a directory that contains all the portal extensions to be installed when GateIn starts.
-   Any archives that perform integration with GateIn kernel via configuration.xml files, or take part in GateIn's extension mechanism in order to override the default portal behaviour should be placed in this directory.
+   Any archives that perform integration with GateIn kernel using configuration.xml files, or take part in GateIn's extension mechanism in order to override the default portal behaviour should be placed in this directory.
-   At boot time GateIn will scan the directory and deploy, and integrate these archive into the portal.
+   At boot time GateIn will scan the directory and deploy containing archives.
-   This directory does not support hot deploy, and should not be used for ordinary portlet archives, that just provide portlets.
+   This directory does not support hot re-deploy, and should not be used for ordinary portlet archives, that only provide portlets.
 Regular AS7 deployment mechanisms like JBOSS_HOME/standalone/deployments directory, CLI admin client, web admin console, or maven jboss-as:deploy are the appropriate mechanisms to use in that case.

 Portlet archives are web applications that contain portlet.xml file as per Portlet Specification.
-GateIn automatically provides some libraries to these archives so that they can properly integrate with the portal.
+GateIn automatically provides some libraries to these applications so that they can properly integrate with the portal.
 The list of libraries provided to portlet archives by default can be configured via JBOSS_HOME/standalone/configuration/standalone.xml which contains the following default configuration:

        <subsystem xmlns="urn:jboss:domain:gatein:1.0">